jojozhuang/jojozhuang.github.io/_posts/2017-02-14-install-splunk-on-linux.md

 ![MIME Type](/public/pics/2017-02-14/search.png)

 ### 4.2 Explore Features
 There are lots of functions provided by Splunk for search query and search result.
+Some of them are listed as follows.
 * Save the query for next time use
 * Change search mode(Smart Mode, Fast Mode and Verbose Mode) to optimize the search performance
 * View result in different style(Raw, List and Table)
 * Filter columns in result
 * Export search result to csv file
-* ...

 ## 5. Free License
 ### 5.1 Enterprise Trial License